rosspayn3/newegg-tracker/README.md

 ## Usage
 Modify `config.py` as you want.
 It contains two variables:
 - (integer) `sleepDuration` : The number of seconds to wait between checks.
 Setting this to a higher number may reduce the chance you get flagged (and possibly IP banned).
-- (string) `notificationSoundFile` : An absolute path to an audio file to be played when the script finds a product. (included is `Discovery.ogg`, which is the file I used)
+- (string) `notificationSoundFile` : An absolute path to an audio file to be played when the script finds a product. (included is `Discovery.mp3` which is the file I used)

 #### For `newegg-generic.py`
 1. Create a new filtered search on Newegg for your desired product *.
 Copy this URL to be passed to the script.